 Lisa is always conscious being sensitive of the personal touch in the ways we interact with pet owners.
 She believes that the experience of each visit should exceed the pet owner’s expectations each and every time!
 (Experience/Expectations > 1.0).
 She makes sure that the integrity of our services is held to the highest standard no matter what, and that when explaining high-quality medical and surgical services to the pet owner, the care is not lost in translation.
 She makes sure that our caring touch goes beyond the pet to them as well.
 She is constantly looking for ways to improve client education and ways to make their experience at Monarch Veterinary Hospital even better.
 With a young son and daughter in elementary school (Ethan and Indya) she does much of the office work remotely by computer, but spends at least one day a week at the hospital.

-Outside of the hospital, Natalie enjoys spending time with her son Ryder and her 4-legged rescue daughters Savvy and Storm.
-And while that takes the majority of her free time, she of course loves taking advantage of the beautiful Southern California beaches and life style.
+Outside of the hospital, Natalie enjoys spending time with her son Ryder.
+She enjoys traveling, paddle boarding, hiking, and camping.
+She has 2 4-legged rescue daughters Strom and Rivi along with a Lion Cat named Wheezus.
+And while that takes the majority of her free time, she of course loves taking advantage of the beautiful Southern California beaches and lifestyle.

 Caran is our Lead Client Care Specialist and brings a wealth of experience with her and a real love for animals.
 Her dream is to have a pet ranch someday where she can harbor all the needy pets that she tends to collect along the way.
 Right now she has 3 small Chihuahau-mix rescued dogs (Rose, Windy, Sage) who sometimes come to work with her.
 She and her husband, Dr. Steve Orme, used to own and manage a veterinary hospital in Laguna Hills which they sold a few years ago as Steve retired and pursues his hobbies.
 Caran loves to spend many weekends at their mountain cabin with her family and pets.